HOW TO USE THE TUBE, THE LONDON UNDERGROUND

 TUBE MAP THE LONDON UNDERGROUND

 With over 270 stations spanning across 11 different lines, the London Tube map is not just a navigational tool but also a cultural icon in its own right.
-It displays how well-connected London truly is, allowing residents and visitors alike to traverse the vast expanse of this diverse metropolis with ease.
+It displays how well connected London truly is, allowing residents and visitors alike to traverse the vast expanse of this diverse metropolis with ease.
 The evolution of the tube map over the years reflects changing infrastructure developments and urban growth within London, demonstrating its adaptability to meet the ever-changing needs of commuters in one of Europe’s busiest cities.

 TUBE LINES